 Collector = Owner

 To conclude, no one would deny that investing in the stock market, although risky, is a great way to increase your wealth.
 The value of investing in sports cards, however, seems to be up for debate.
 Let us compare these two investment vehicles.

 Before investing in a particular stock, one should study the balance sheet of that particular company.
 In so doing, one can assess the current state of the business, as well as the likelihood of future returns.
-Likewise, to make card collecting more of an investment than a hobby, one should love sports and study stat sheets and monitor ever-fluctuating card values which correspond closely to player popularity and/or talent.
-Some stock investors may get lucky, but a good stock picker has a great awareness of the bigger picture.
-Likewise, some novice card collectors may purchase a pack of cards and pull a valuable rare card, but a true sports card collector knows the real value of what they are collecting.
+Likewise, to make card collecting more of an investment than a hobby, one should study stat sheets and monitor ever-fluctuating card values which correspond closely to player popularity and/or talent.
+Some stock investors may get lucky, but a good stock picker has a unique awareness of the bigger picture.
+Similarly, some novice card collectors may purchase a pack of cards and pull a valuable rare card, but a true sports card collector knows the real value of what they are collecting, because of how it fits into the larger card market.
 When you buy stock you become an owner of a particular company, and when you collect cards you must also think in terms of ownership.

-I began this post by pointing out how it made sense that the highest paid player would have the most expensive card.
-As a collector, you are like a team owner or a GM seeking out talent to see where future potential (i.e. a future return on investment) lies.
+I began this post by pointing out how it made sense that the highest paid player would be depicted on the most expensive card.
+As a collector, you are like a team owner or GM seeking out talent to see where future potential (i.e. a future return on investment) lies.
 Your collection is your team and you are trying to put together a lineup of the most valuable players.